 Different assessment methods are used in New Zealand.
-Australia assesses 'dental fluorosis', and New Zealand assesses 'enamel defects'.
+Australia assesses 'dental fluorosis' and New Zealand assesses 'enamel defects'.
 The enamel defects observed are consistent with mild dental fluorosis, however these defects may or may not be attributed to fluoride.
 The prevalence of enamel defects in New Zealand children has not increased since the 1980s.
 The prevalence of diffuse opacities in New Zealand children has not increased in children who have lived their whole lives in fluoridated areas, and severe enamel defects have decreased (Mackay and Thomson, 2005).
 There was no significant difference in severe enamel defects between fluoridated and non-fluoridated areas.
-Preliminary data for a study in the Auckland region (Schluter et al, 2008) showed that children living continuously in fluoridated areas were four times more likely to have diffuse opacities compared to those living in non-fluoridated areas.
+Preliminary data for a study in the Auckland region (Schluter et al., 2008) showed that children living continuously in fluoridated areas.
 Other studies have shown that enamel defects are higher in children in New Zealand from fluoridated areas compared to non fluoridated (Suckling and Pearce, 1984; Cutress et al., 1985).